EBI-Metagenomics/EMG-docs/docs/about.rst

 Funding
 -------
 Current funding:
-MGnify currently receives funding support from: the European Union’s Horizon 2020 Research and Innovation programme (817729 and 824087); the Biotechnology and Biological Sciences Research Council (BB/R015228/1, BB/S009043/1 and BB/N018354/1); ELIXIR, the research infrastructure for Life-Science data; and European Molecular Biology Laboratory (EMBL) core funds.
+MGnify currently receives funding support from: the European Union’s Horizon 2020 Research and Innovation programme (817729, 862923, and 952914) and Research Infrastructures programme (824087); the Biotechnology and Biological Sciences Research Council (BB/S009043/1, BB/T000902/1, BB/V01868X/1, and BB/W002965/1); ELIXIR, the research infrastructure for Life-Science data; EMBL – FNR (CORE International); and European Molecular Biology Laboratory (EMBL) core funds.

 Previous funding:
 MGnify was initiated with institutional funding from EMBL.
 It gratefully acknowledges previous funding received from the Biotechnology and Biological Sciences Research Council (BB/M011755/1 and BB/I02612X/1), the European Union’s Horizon 2020 Research and Innovation programme (676559 and 654008), Innovate UK (102513) and the European Union’s Seventh Framework Programme for Research (287589).